 One of the parameters made necessary was the zero tolerance for Casino Closing during the rehabilitation effort.
-Additionally, the two hundred plus foot installation with an inline transition and multiple service reinstatements would require an around the clock installation schedule.
+Additionally, the +200-ft installation with an inline transition and multiple service reinstatements would require an around the clock installation schedule.
 The issue of styrene emissions were discussed and deemed by the management company to be unacceptable.